 - Contract length: This is the duration of your partnership with the leasing company.
 Most solar leasing and PPA companies set a contract length between 15 and 25 years.
 It must be stated clearly in the lease and PPA agreement.

-- Performance and maintenance: The solar panels and solar equipment remain the property of the solar company.
-It will, therefore, monitor the performance and carry out maintenance at the cost of the company.
+- Performance and maintenance: The solar company’s solar panels and equipment remain on the property.
+It will, therefore, monitor the performance and maintain it at the company’s cost.

 - Purchasing the solar system: Most solar leasing companies allow clients to buy the solar system even when the contract is active.
-If it is the case, the agreement document will clearly state the purchase price and consider the fair market value.
+If so, the agreement document will clearly state the purchase price and consider the fair market value.

-- Selling the property: If you want to sell the property before the end of the lease or PPA contract, the buyer continues with it.
-The solar leasing company may have to perform the credibility of the new buyer before transferring the contract.
+- Selling the property: If you want to sell the property before the lease or PPA contract ends, the buyer continues with it.
+The solar leasing company may have to assess the credibility of the new buyer before transferring the contract.
 Alternatively, you can buy the solar system and add the cost to the price tag of your property.

 - Contract expiry: This marks the end of your partnership with the solar PPA or lease company.
 If you wish to continue, the agreement should remain open to allow you to renew the contract or buy the solar panel system.